am8850/ender3/README.md

 ## Slicing software

-I finally settle for using Cura.
+I finally settled for using Cura to do my slicing.
+I have also learned to modified the gcode and have the printer perform custom commands to for example change filament color.

 ## Design software

-I am still using tinkercad to do my design.
+I am still using tinkercad to do my designs.
 I also have started looking a FreeCad.

 ## Printing duplicates

 Sometimes you may want to print several duplicates of your parts.
-Rather than printing one by one, I either import the STL file into tinkercad and created duplicates or import the same STL file into Cura several times.
-I like the second approach, as I can go into inmidiatly go into slicking, Additing the files via Tinkercad though, gives a lot of flexibility.
+Rather than printing one by one, import the STL into Cura and use the duplication command to create duplicates.

+## Multi-color printing

+It is possible to print multiple colors with one extruder.
+Cura 4.0 has a nice gcode routing that makes the process very easy.
+You go to Setting/GCode Setting and add a routing to change filamente at a given layer number.

 ## Other Issues